Why Toronto is a Runner's Paradise 🏃

-Toronto isn't just Canada's largest city — it's one of the best cities in North America for runners.
-With over 1,600 parks, 600+ km of trails, a stunning waterfront, and a deeply passionate running community, the 6ix offers something for every runner, from complete beginners to Boston qualifiers.
+With over 1,600 parks, 600+ km of trails, a stunning 56km waterfront path, and a deeply passionate running community, the 6ix offers something for every runner — from complete beginners to Boston qualifiers.

 - Diverse terrain: Flat waterfront paths, hilly ravine trails, urban routes, and everything in between

-- Four distinct seasons: Each season brings new running experiences and challenges
+- Four distinct seasons: Each brings new running experiences (and yes, challenges)

 - Accessible transit: TTC gets you to most major running spots easily